Click to see the

 Even without including the costs of global warming, the Government Accountability Office estimated that the pollution, accident, and congestion costs of trucks are six times that of trains.
 Even the noise of trucks causes people to use more air conditioning than they otherwise would.
 According to a study by the Federal Railroad Administration, intermodalism is up to five times more fuel efficient than trucking.
 Even on short trips, ships and trains are twice as efficient as trucks.
 If either Presidential Candidate Ron Paul’s 'Safer Truck Act' or my related litigation had received a fair hearing, intermodal vehicles could have prevented the 2008 recession by capping the price of Diesel fuel at well below $2 per gallon.

-passenger revenue, high speed tracks have not proven economical.
+revenue, high speed tracks have not proven economical.

 The main benefit of intermodal vehicles is actually not safety or efficiency, but their ability to deliver freight absolutely anywhere without a loading dock.
 18 wheelers carry their cargo high above the ground, making them dangerous for small businessmen to load and unload.
 If intermodal vehicles replaced long haul trucks, entrepreneurs could compete on a level playing field with giant corporations and farmers could sell produce directly to consumers over the internet at half supermarket prices.

-Inner city neighborhoods are like third world countries within our country filled with vast numbers of unemployed that could be put to work if only they had access to transportation.
+Inner city neighborhoods are like third world countries with vast numbers of unemployed youth that could be put to work if only they had access to transportation.
 Half of all trips are shopping trips.
 If people could buy directly from home industries and do most of their shopping at home over the internet, there would be fewer car crashes, less pollution, less highway congestion, cars would last longer, and prices and insurance rates would be lower.
 Needless to say, the trucking, oil, auto, food, insurance, and retail industries are all against it.